Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

 1. The `iPXE Network boot` option is available.
-1. After selecting the `iPXE Network boot` option you should enter to `Dasharo Network Boot Menu`.
+1. After selecting the `iPXE Network boot`, the `Dasharo Network Boot Menu` should be displayed.

 ## PXE002.001 Dasharo network boot menu boot options order is correct

 **Test description**

-This test aims to verify that `Dasharo Network Boot Menu` contains all the options and that they are listed in the correct order.
+This test aims to verify that `Dasharo Network Boot Menu` contains all of the needed options which are in the correct order.

 **Test configuration data**